Bridge Installation To Cause Lane Closures, Traffic Stops On Thruway In Tarrytown

 In case of rain, the work will instead take place on Saturday night, June 29, and continue into Sunday, June 30.

-The new bridge is part of a $13.9 million two-year multimodal project to extend the Governor Mario M. Cuomo Bridge side path one mile south to Lyndhurst Mansion.
+The new bridge is part of a $13.9 million two-year multimodal project to extend the new Tappan Zee Bridge side path one mile south to Lyndhurst Mansion.
 When the project is finished at the end of the year, pedestrians and cyclists who use the side path will be able to connect with the Old Croton Aqueduct Trail.

 The project, which is also causing lane reductions on Route 9 over the Thruway until mid-July, will also add a second left-turn lane from South Broadway to the southbound I-87 entrance ramp.